DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Differentiable Cloth Simulation

-The last type of collisions we consider is self-collisions between nodes.
-In this case, contacts occur between pairs of nodes where the contact normals are defined on the relative position between two nodes in the pair.
-Therefore, we can still define $\J_n$ as a function of $\x_n$ with each row block now consists of two blocks of nonzero elements corresponding to the two contact nodes in a pair.
-The gradient derivation in Sec.~\ref{sec:method:contact} remains unchanged in this case.
+\paragraph{Extensions} We deliberately skipped the full definition of $\J_n$ in all equations above for a clearer presentation of the main idea behind our differentiable cloth simulation.
+We now elaborate on the role of $\J_n$ and discuss its implications on more complex collisions.
+When the contact surface is static but non-planar with spatially varying surface normals, $\J_n$ is dependent on the positions of the nodes where the contact events occur.
+In this case, we estimate the contact normal based on the positions where the contact events occur, which are given by any collision detection algorithms.
+Replacing $\J_n$ with $\J_n(\x_{n}, \vel_{n})$ requires very minimal extra work to the gradients in Sec.~\ref{sec:method:contact}, as it contributes to the gradients with respect to $\vel_n$ in a straightforward manner.
+Another type of collisions we consider is self-collisions between nodes.
+In this case, contact occurs between pairs of nodes where the contact normals are defined by the relative position between two nodes in the pair.
+Therefore, we can still define $\J_n$ as a function of $\x_n$ with each row block now consisting of two blocks of nonzero elements corresponding to the two contact nodes in the pair.
+Similarly, the gradient derivation remains unchanged except that the dependencies between $\J_n$ and $(\x_n, \vel_n)$ need to be added to Eqn. (\ref{eqn:adjoint_vv}).
 As we inherit from~\citet{Ly20_PDdryFriction} the contact model on nodes only, we also inherit its limitation of not handling other types of self-collisions like edge-edge collisions or vertex-face collisions.
 We leave the derivation of gradients with such cases as future work.